abeltadele/snake_game/README.md

 ## Demo

-You can try a live demo here (add your deployed link if available).
+You can try a live demo here (http://abeltadele.io/).

 ---